 (2) The placement approval process through which a minor child is placed with a kinship caregiver for the kinship caregiver to be eligible for the program;

 (3) The initial and ongoing eligibility determination process for the program, including the computation of income eligibility;

 (4) The amount of the incentive payments provided under the program;

 (5) The method by which the incentive payments are provided to a kinship caregiver.

 (F) The amendments made to this section by Am.
 Sub.
 H.B.
-119 of the 127th general assembly shall not affect the eligibility of any kinship caregiver whose eligibility was established before the effective date of the amendments.
+119 of the 127th general assembly shall not affect the eligibility of any kinship caregiver whose eligibility was established before June 30, 2007.